 Your net worth is the sum of all your assets (things you own that are worth monetary value) minus the sum of the debts you owe.
 Tracking your net worth is one of the most important things you can do financially, to see if you’re making progress month-to-month and year-to-year.

 The formula is simple.
 Assets – Liabilities = Net Worth.

 If your assets are greater than your liabilities, you have a positive net worth.
 If the reverse is true, your net worth is negative.
 Your goal should be to treat that debt like your hair is on fire and get rid of it ASAP.
 Then you’ll cross net worth zero, and then head to positive territory as you shoot towards FI.

-We use NetWorthIQ to track our net worth.
-It’s actually pretty buggy and problematic, but I’ve used it so long, it’s easier than switching.
-I’d recommend NetWorthShare if you’re looking for a place to track your net worth.
+We use and recommend NetWorthShare to track our net worth.
 It can email you a monthly reminder to update, if you desire.

 Because of using a third party tool, there are some categories that we’ve never used (auto loan, for example).
 Here is a list of the categories, and a brief explanation for each.